mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 ## Introduction and Context

-In this chapter I explore the potential of digital game making as a way of developing coding concepts and fluency.
-I make a summary of research relating to game making as an inclusive educational practice, the associated benefits and motivations and distinctive opportunities offer by making games.
-In the final section I outline tactics to resolve common tensions when working with learners to undertake game-making projects in the form of a case study.
+In this chapter I explore the potential of digital game making as a way of developing coding concepts and general coding fluency.
+This introduction contains a brief summary of research relating to game making as an inclusive educational practice.
+This followed by a summary of the motivations for game making in an educational context informed by a review of this topic by Kafai and Burke [-@kafai_constructionist_2015].
+This chapter then explores key concepts in game making by identifying distinctive opportunities it offers.
+In the final section I outline tactics to resolve common tensions when undertake educational game-making projects.
+I do this using an extended case study from my own research in the form of a pedagogical design called the 3M game making model.

 The Next Gen report [@livingstone2010next] was influential in the introduction of a new Computing curriculum in the UK.
 It addressed providing the UK games and animation industry with the talent needed to succeed.
 The report recommended the well supported use of games and visual animation in the school curriculum as a way to attract at greater diversity of young people to the subject.
 However, while a new curriculum and exam structure of 2014, support available for teachers the use of game making in computing is sparse.
 The After the Reboot report [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
 The review highlighted several area of promise but which needed more research, namely; using games for engagement, use of game patterns and involvement of girls in coding and social and cultural aspects of coding.
 The After the Reboot report also had concerning observations.
 The report found that girls, ethnic minorities and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
 Given this concern it is important that as educators we explore promising tactics for inclusion including the use of games and game making.
 Game making aligns well with the principles of inclusive practices and project-based learning (PBL) namely: more learner choice in projects increases motivation, authentic and shareable project outcomes encourage peer feedback and reflection project iterative support and a mastery approach, supporting challenging goals encouraging self regulation and structured guidance for goal setting.